 How the MPCC carries out its reviews and investigations of conduct complaints

 In response to a request from a complainant for a review, the MPCC follows the steps described below:

-- The MPCC conducts a preliminary review of the request for review and the Chairperson, determines how to respond to the request, whether an investigation is required, the scope of the investigation warranted and how to approach the investigation.
+- The MPCC conducts a preliminary review of the complaint and the related Military Police (MP) files and records, which the Canadian Forces Provost Marshal (CFPM) is obligated to provide, in order to determine how to respond to the request for review; including, whether an investigation is required, the scope of the investigation warranted and how to approach the investigation.
 The Chairperson may also delegate a Commission Member to handle the file.